iuliivasilev/dev-survivors/README.rst

 Examples
 ========

-The `user guide <https://google.com>`_ provides in-depth information on the key concepts of survivors, an overview of available survival models, and hands-on examples in the form of `Jupyter notebooks <https://jupyter.org/>`_.
+The user guides at *demonstration* directory provides in-depth information on the key concepts of survivors, an overview of available survival models, and hands-on examples in the form of `Jupyter notebooks <https://jupyter.org/>`_.

-The "demonstration" directory contains examples of using the library as Jupyter Notebook.
+There are examples of using the library with Jupyter Notebook.
 The example is a variant of solving a multi-stage problem:

 1. Import the library